cloud-gov/docker-registry-mirror/README.md

 The repository automates the deployment of a protected docker registry mirror cache (https://docs.docker.com/registry/recipes/mirror/) deployed to cloud.gov.
 We use this mirror to reduce our number of pulls from docker hub.

+This follows a pattern of protecting an application using a cloud.gov internal network and an nginx proxy.

 ## Mirror